magento/devdocs/guides/v2.0/howdoi/checkout/checkout_edit_form.md

 ## Modifying the custom template after it was applied {#modify}

-If you modify your custom `.html` template after it was applied on the store pages, the changes will not apply until you do the following: delete all files in the `pub/static/frontend` and `var/view_preprocessing` directories, and then reload the pages.
+If you modify your custom `.html` template after it was applied on the store pages, the changes will not apply until you do the following:

+1. Delete all files in the `pub/static/frontend` and `var/view_preprocessing` directories.
+2. Reload the pages.